-Guidelines for paper submission to Educationalfutures
+Guidelines for paper submission to EducationalFutures

 The e-journal’s editorial board welcomes for consideration all manuscripts which concern themselves with the study of education in its broadest sense, both in the UK and internationally.

-Educationalfutures has a recognised ISSN number (1758-2199) and all articles that are submitted for publication are refereed anonymously by two peer reviewers who are experts in the field of Education Studies.
+All articles that are submitted for publication are refereed anonymously by two peer reviewers who are experts in the field of Education Studies.

 Authors should expect a decision about their article from the Managing Editor within four months of submission as:

 - accept with minor change

 In the event of further enquiries, the Managing Editor’s decision, having consulted with the Editorial Board, is final.

 A paper may be in the form of a report on empirical research or a desktop analysis of ideas and concepts.
 It may be based on work that has been produced for course assessment, but only when the assessment has been completed.
 Papers will be published on the understanding that the material is original and has not been published or submitted for review elsewhere.
 Where figures or tables are reproduced from other publications, evidence of permission from the original author should be provided.

 In the spirit of the Association, the editor and reviewers will do everything to support authors’ efforts to gain publication.
 However, work that is judged to be unsuitable in content or does not attempt to meet the following formatting guidelines will be returned without review for resubmission.

 Using the online submission form, a manuscript should be uploaded as a simple Word document in the following format: